AmnesicOblex/the-kings-dilemma/chronicle-of-kings/reign-3.md

 The tribune brought the council news from the people of Three Trunks, a small village in the Mark of Dualak.
 They claimed a witch was living in the nearby Hedgehog Woods.
 House Grappel sent the army **Into the Woods** to apprehend the witch.

-After a long and prosperous reign king Amos died of natural causes, succeeded by King William Waffleson of House Cage.
+After a long and prosperous reign, King Amos died of natural causes, succeeded by King William Waffleson of House Cage.
 This peaceful transition of power greatly increased the prestige of House Cage.